suhanw/tmnt_react/README.md

 ## Implementation Timeline

 ### Day 1:
 Setup all necessary Node modules, including getting webpack up and running.
-Write a basic entry file and the bare bones of all scripts outlined above.
+Write a basic entry file and the bare bones of scripts.
 Goals for the day:

 - define a viewport with fixed width and height
 - infinite scroll of the viewport's background